tendermint/liquidity/doc/client.md

 This example creates a liquidity pool of pool-type 1 (two coins) and deposits 1000000000uatom and 50000000000uusd.
 New liquidity pools can be created only for coin combinations that do not already exist in the network.

-[pool-type]: The id of the liquidity pool-type.
-The only supported pool type is 1
-[deposit-coins]: The amount of coins to deposit to the liquidity pool.
-The number of deposit coins must be 2 in pool type 1.

 Usage:
   liquidityd tx liquidity create-pool [pool-type] [deposit-coins] [flags]

+Required arguments:
+- pool-type: The id of the liquidity pool-type.
+The only supported pool type is 1.
+- deposit-coins: The amount of coins to deposit to the liquidity pool.
+The number of deposit coins must be two in pool type 1.
 ```

-example tx command with result
+Example tx create-pool command

 `$ liquidityd tx liquidity create-pool 1 1000000000uatom,50000000000uusd --from user1 --keyring-backend test --chain-id testing -y`